meher12/unitTesting-junit-mockito-mockMvc/README.md

         Test fails 404 because we have not implemented the functionality in GradebookController
      2. Passing test: Add request mapping to delete the grade via HTTP request GET /grades/{id}/{gradeType}
      3. Test for deleting a grade when grade id and subject are invalid
-2. Update Student Information Thymeleaf template:
+2. Update Student Information Thymeleaf template
+3. Update all test and Show Working App with H2 Embedded Database: with H2 DB only keeps data in memory, data is lost when app is stopped to resolve this use Mysql DB